-For this purpose the Finnish National Gallery has a research internship programme for art or cultural history students (preferably master’s-level) internationally to work with us as research interns.
+For this purpose the Finnish National Gallery organises a research internship programme for art or cultural history students (preferably master’s-level) internationally.

 The programme has two aims.
 The Finnish National Gallery wishes to enhance the study of its collections including artworks, archives, and objects.
 At the same time it wishes to support students who choose to write their master’s level theses on subjects based on physical collections and objects, archive material and data.